ololduck/dezrevellou/README.md

 ### The api

 The api is responsible for handling the persistent storage of comments, as well as querying them.
-As said, it is a binary exposing an HTTP interface that runs well in [docker], then proxyfied by a "real" webserver.
+As said, it is a binary exposing an HTTP interface that runs well in docker, then proxyfied by a "real" webserver.

 It can also serve the client part via `/static/dezrevellou.min.{css,js}`.